USDOT-SDC/sdc-dot-webportal/README.md

 <a name="release-notes"/>

 ## I. Release Notes
+**July 7, 2020.
+SDC sdc-dot-webportal Release 2.6**
+### What's New in Release 2.6
+* Redirect traffic from securedatacommons.com to sdc.dot.gov

 **April 7, 2020.
 SDC sdc-dot-webportal Release 2.5**
 ### What's New in Release 2.5
 * Add Auto-Export request option for users with trusted status in the export request pop-up window